okta/okta-sdk-dotnet/docs/InlineHookApi.md

 Delete an Inline Hook

-Deletes the Inline Hook matching the provided id.
+Deletes an inline hook by `inlineHookId`.
 Once deleted, the Inline Hook is unrecoverable.
 As a safety precaution, only Inline Hooks with a status of INACTIVE are eligible for deletion.

 ### Example
 ```csharp